puppeteer/puppeteer/docs/api.md

 - <[Request]>

 Emitted when a page issues a request.
 The [request] object is read-only.
-In order to intercept and mutate requests, see `page.setRequestInterceptionEnabled`.
+In order to intercept and mutate requests, see `page.setRequestInterception`.

 #### event: 'requestfailed'
 - <[Request]>